 Barcelona in April is a springtime delight.
 Although we have our fair share of showers, the days are warmer and longer, and there’s plenty to head outside for.

 With temperatures averaging 20 degrees and a stunning blue sky overhead, you can walk around in the afternoons without a coat and extra layers in your bag or backpack.

-While you’ll find the streets a little busier, particularly over the long Easter weekend, Barcelona is still a brilliant choice for a trip away in April.
-From fairs and celebrations to the Catalan Valentine’s Day, April will have you feeling sunny and springy in no time.
+While you’ll find the streets a little busier, particularly over the Easter weekend, Barcelona is still a brilliant choice for a trip away in April.
+From fairs and celebrations, to the Catalan Valentine’s Day, we’ve got it all covered in this handy blog.